ssathya62/Slickchart-Prepared-docs/Firm Fundamentals.md

 | Balancesheet Statement | https://financialmodelingprep.com/api/v3/balance-sheet-statement/{firm}?limit=13&apikey=demo&period=quarter |
 | Cashflow Statment      | https://financialmodelingprep.com/api/v3/cash-flow-statement/{firm}?limit=13&apikey=demo&period=quarter     |

-~~{firm} will be replaced with the ticker that we are going to request.
-We will limit to 13 quarters of data as we will be using only two years of data (8 quarters - getting a year and a quarter of additional data for no valid reason at this time).~~
+{firm} will be replaced with the ticker that we are going to request.
+We will limit to 13 quarters of data as we will be using only two years of data (8 quarters - getting a year and a quarter of additional data for no valid reason at this time).

 ## Obstacles

-~~During the proof-of-concept phase, it was observed that FMP limits concurrent calls.
-Also, the FMP limits the number of calls one can make, and the account used has a limit of 250 calls a day~~.
+During the proof-of-concept phase, it was observed that FMP limits concurrent calls.
+Also, the FMP limits the number of calls one can make, and the account used has a limit of 250 calls a day.

-~~To obtain the fundamentals the application needs to make 3 calls per institution.
+To obtain the fundamentals the application needs to make 3 calls per institution.
 Based on observation it has been decided that we will limit to **two** firms for each invocation of the application, i.e. the application will make six API calls each time it is invoked.
-If we are going to invoke the application 35 times a day, then we can obtain the fundamentals of 70 firms a day.~~
+If we are going to invoke the application 75 times a day, then we can obtain the fundamentals of 150 firms a day.

-~~The business logic needs us to compute the fundamentals for firms that are included in the S&P500 and NASDAQ-100 and there are many overlapping industries.
+The business logic needs us to compute the fundamentals for firms that are included in the S&P500 and NASDAQ-100 and there are many overlapping industries.
-The combined list is usually around 525 to 550 and even during busy earning seasons of quarter ends we can catch-up quickly.~~
+The combined list is usually around 525 to 550 and even during busy earning seasons of quarter ends we can catch-up within a week.

-## Revison

 ## Procedure